 You can start by checking tyre pressure at least once a month.
 Incorrect tyre pressure not only affects fuel efficiency but also causes uneven wear, reducing the lifespan of your tyres.

-Another important tip is to rotate car tyres every 6,000 to 8,000 miles.
+Another important tip is to rotate car tyres every 6,000 to 8,000 miles (or you can also check tyre tread depth to determine this interval).
 Tyres wear differently depending on their position in the car.
 Rotating them ensures even wear across all four tyres.
 This simple step can add thousands of miles to their lifespan.

 Lastly, ensure your wheels are properly balanced.
 Unbalanced wheels cause uneven wear, compromise road traction, and lead to vibrations at higher speeds.